jonataslaw/get_server/README.md

 # Get Server

-The first backend/frontend/mobile framework written in one syntax for Android, iOS, Web, Linux, Mac, Windows, Fuchsia, and backend.
+GetServer allows you to write backend applications with Flutter.
+Everything here is familiar, from the widgets, to the setState, initState and dispose methods, to the way you manage your projects with GetX using controllers and bindings.
+You don't need any additional knowledge to use GetServer, if you know Flutter, you can write your application's API using it.
+GetServer gives you 100% reuse of code between backend and frontend.

 ![](get_server.png)

-GetX is the most popular framework for Flutter, and has gained great engagement in the community for facilitating development to the extreme, making the most complex things of Flutter simple.
-However, many developers start at Flutter/GetX without any basis in the backend, and are forced to learn another stack, another language, to build their APIs.
-GetX fulfilling its mission of transforming development into something simple and productive, created its own server with almost 100% use of the frontEnd code.
+Flutter has become increasingly popular, and as it grows, there is also a new need for a niche of developers who want to use the same Stack.
+GetX for its ease and practicality has attracted many new developers every day, who started using Flutter to build mobile, desktop and also web applications.
+However, the GetX community has turned to a common need: the lack of a cohesive ecosystem for backend programming without a large learning curve.
+The purpose of this project is to supply the needs of these developers, who can now build backend applications with a 0% learning curve.
+If you already program in another language, I invite you to test it, if you feel good, or mastered another language, maybe GetServer is not for you, but we are happy to bring ease to people's lives, so if you program mobile but you have no idea how to create an api, you may have found what you were looking for.
 If you have a local database written in dart (like Hive and Sembast), you can turn it into a backend and build your api to provide them with a simple copy and paste.
 All of your Model classes are reused.
-All its route syntax is reused.
+All its route syntax is reused (if you use GetX)
-All of your business logic is reused, and your visualization can be easily exchanged for your API, with a few lines of code.
+All of your business logic is reused.

 ## Getting Started

-This project is still in beta, your contribution will be very welcome for the stable launch.

  Installing

 Add Get to your pubspec.yaml file:

+run `dart create project` and add to your pubspec:

 ```yaml
 dependencies: